 - There was no other option, so it was just a regular desk with a standard chair, albeit a little snug in that area.
 She started in December when half of the crew had already left for the holidays, but she was given a few little chores and reading assignments, including a 100-page employee manual.

 - When she arrived at the office, her supervisor informed her that she would have to travel to another location inside the same building to see HR and obtain her benefits papers.

-- They didn’t have the new employee’s name on file when she came to the HR office, so they provided her a generic paperwork package and urged her to fill it out over two weeks.
+- They didn’t have the new employee’s name on file when she came to the HR office, so they gave her a generic paperwork package and urged her to fill it out over two weeks.
 She requested that they sit down with her and discuss her alternatives because it was her first professional work with benefits.
-They were irritated and informed her they couldn’t provide any suggestions since it was against the law.
+They were irritated and told her they couldn’t provide suggestions since it was against the law.
 No one else in her department seemed to have any further information.

 - The manager made it a point to be absent from the new employee’s first day.
-When his employer began shouting at him to acquire a condition report, the new worker had no idea where he was seated.
+When his employer began shouting at him for a condition report, the new worker had no idea where he was seated.
 He’d just started his first day at the newspaper and had no clue what a condition report was.

 - The company’s owner welcomed the new employee into his office at 9:00 in the morning on her first day and spoke for several hours.
 He referred to it as ‘training,’ yet there was no instruction.
 He chatted for eight hours about himself, how brilliant he was, and how cunning he was to achieve this, that, and the other.

 - He didn’t hear from anybody for two weeks after accepting the job.
 He followed up with the HR Executive in an unpleasant manner, and she had no idea who he was.

 - Her new boss had given her a pleasant welcome message and a coffee cup in the mail before she started.
 It had been used before her; therefore, it had to be a decent mug.